Honors College

 Honors Independent Research – Thesis/Creative Project

-The capstone experience of the Honors College curriculum is the thesis, conducted across two consecutive semesters.
-This unique opportunity allows students to conduct scholarly research or a creative project under the direct guidance of faculty mentors.
+The capstone experience of the Honors College curriculum is the thesis, which students complete over two consecutive semesters.
+This unique opportunity allows students to conduct scholarly research or create a significant project.
+They do this under the direct guidance of faculty mentors.
+For detailed thesis information, students can access resources online or consult with faculty advisors.

-The Honors College recognizes the importance of faculty and student involvement in research and scholarship.
-Theses and creative project papers are bound and placed in a permanent collection.
-A remarkable Honors College Scholarship Display is maintained in the Thesis Defense Room (HONR 203B).
-This display includes unpublished creative work and published work in the form of books and articles.
-Examples of works by both students and faculty are included.
-Our display is updated periodically, and visitors are invited to view the display throughout the year.
+Recognizing the importance of faculty and student collaboration in research and scholarship, the Honors College collects and preserves theses and creative project papers in a permanent archive.
+Additionally, the Thesis Defense Room (HONR 203B) features an impressive Honors College Scholarship Display.
+This showcase includes unpublished creative work alongside published books and articles by both students and faculty.
+The display is updated regularly, and visitors are welcome to view it throughout the year.

-Completing the thesis requires several sequential steps and the submission of several forms, all available online or in the Honors College main office (HONR 205).
-Students about to embark on their thesis project are strongly encouraged to meet with the Honors College advisor (HONR 227 or 229).
+To complete the thesis, students must follow several sequential steps and submit required forms.
+These are available online or at the Honors College main office (HONR 205).
+Before beginning their thesis project, students are strongly encouraged to meet with the Honors College advisor, available in HONR 227 or 229, for guidance and support.

 Thesis Tutorial (UH 4900)

-The Honors Thesis Tutorial, a one-credit hour pass/fail course, is designed to guide students and their advisors in completing a thesis proposal.
-This course provides students who undertake the Honors thesis a transition from traditional coursework to the rigors and excitement of independent research.
-Thesis writers should register for UH 4900 in the second semester of their junior year.
+The Honors Thesis Tutorial is a one-credit, pass/fail course that guides students and their advisors.
+It helps them through the process of completing a thesis proposal.
+It helps students transition from traditional coursework to the challenges and excitement of independent research.
+Hence, students should register for UH 4900 during the second semester of their junior year.

-This course is to precede the final step of the Honors sequence, the independent project (UH 4950).
-To enroll in UH 4900, students must on track to complete the Honors graduation requirements or the Honors Associate requirements, as well as maintain a GPA of 3.25 or higher.
+In this tutorial, students focus on narrowing their topic, compiling a working bibliography, conducting preliminary reading, and writing their proposal.
+A committee—consisting of the Thesis Director, Committee Chair, and, when applicable, a second reader—reviews and approves the proposal.
+This step precedes the final stage of the Honors sequence, the independent project (UH 4950).
+To enroll in UH 4900, students must be on track to complete the Honors graduation requirements or the Honors Associate requirements.
+Moreover, they must maintain a GPA of 3.25 or higher.

 Honors Independent Research (UH 4950)

-Once the thesis committee approves a thesis proposal, students may register for Honors Independent Research, a three-credit-hour graded course, in the subsequent semester.
-Thesis writers are encouraged to enter this phase of thesis production during the first semester of their senior year.
-Hence, they have an additional semester to finish if some extenuating circumstance delays the completion of the project.
+After the thesis committee approves a thesis proposal, students may register for Honors Independent Research, a three-credit-hour graded course, in the following semester.
+Students are encouraged to begin this phase during the first semester of their senior year.
+This timing allows an extra semester to complete the project if unforeseen circumstances cause delays.

-Students should understand that Honors Independent Research (UH 4950) is a course in which credit is awarded and a grade is given.
-When, for unforeseeable reasons, a student cannot complete UH 4950 on schedule, they must drop or withdraw from the course to avoid getting a failing grade (F).
-A temporary grade of incomplete (I) may be given if the student is not graduating at the end of the semester and intends to complete the project during the following semester.
+It is important for students to understand that Honors Independent Research (UH 4950) is a graded course where credit is awarded.
+If unexpected issues prevent a student from finishing UH 4950 on time, they must drop or withdraw from the course to avoid receiving a failing grade (F).
+Alternatively, if the student is not graduating that semester, the instructor may assign a temporary grade of Incomplete (I), provided the student plans to complete the project the following semester.

 Thesis Scholarship Support